toddy617/npc_bounty/README.md

 # Config options:

-- Config.Locale
+- Config.Locale - English or German.
+More translations might follow
-- Config.policeJob
+- Config.policeJob - The name of your servers police job
-- Config.amountCop
+- Config.amountCop - Amount of players with policeJob needed to start with difficulty 1
-- Config.hideBlip
+- Config.hideBlip - For hiding the start location on the map
-- Config.cleanDead
+- Config.cleanDead - Cleans up the killed NPCs on mission success/fail
-- Config.printRemaining
+- Config.printRemaining - Draws the amount of NPCs remaining.
+Increases resource usage.
-- Config.useMythic
+- Config.useMythic - If you want to use mythic_notify keep this on true
-- Config.progBar
+- Config.progBar - If you want to use the progressbar keep this on true
-- Config.removeArea
+- Config.removeArea - This will remove the red radius
 - Config.aiBlip
 - Config.useDirtyMoney
 - Config.waypoint